-Unlike other spot treatments which often contain alcohol to dry blemishes out, this is a natural, oil-based formulation that thwarted a particularly nasty under-the-skin cheek spot with ease this week.
-The carefully blended mix of calendula, black seed, lemon seed and juniper berry oils are chosen for their antibacterial properties so you're really getting to the root of the problem, fast.
+Unlike other spot treatments which often contain alcohol to dry blemishes out, this is a natural, oil formulation that thwarted a particularly nasty under-the-skin cheek spot with ease this week.
+The carefully blended mix of tea tree, lavender, lemon, and rosemary oils, alongside salicylic acid, are chosen for their antibacterial properties so you're really getting to the root of the problem, fast.

 Both KNC Beauty's Instagrammable eye and lip masks were created after the brand founder struggled to find any natural options on the market.
 Not only are these star-shaped eye patches fun to wear but they're packed with aloe, grape seed oil, rose flower oil and licorice flower extract to firm and brighten under-eyes.

 Top tip—keep this eye cream in the fridge and you will thank me on mornings when you just can't open your eyes.
 It contains algae, aloe vera, rice bran and rosewater to disguise tiredness, hydrate under-eyes to reduce the appearance of fine lines and generally get you looking a little more wide-awake.